werthdavid/ngx-kjua/README.md

 If you plan to render more than one barcode (e.g. batch-generation) I recommend using `renderAsync`-flag.
 It executes the rendering inside a "requestAnimationFrame"-call.

+### Encoding Contacts, Calendar entries, WiFi-settings, ...

+The component comes with a helper-class (`QrCodeHelper`), that helps you with generating Codes that have information like a Contact encoded.
+Currently it supports the generation of:

+* SMS: number with optional pre-defined text
+* Call
+* Geo-Information: a point on the map with Latitude and Longitude
+* Events
+* Email: recipient with an optional subject and text
+* WiFi: SSID with optional password and a flag for hidden WiFis
+* Contact Information: name with optional address, telephone-number(s), email, url.

+Contact Encoding is done with MECard-format and NOT VCard!
+VCard gives a longer string and therefore a bigger code which potentially has a negative impact on readability for scanners.
+You can, of course, create a [VCard](https://en.wikipedia.org/wiki/VCard) string as well but the format is more complex.

 ### Generate PDF

 See the [example](https://stackblitz.com/edit/ngx-kjua-batch-jspdf?file=app%2Fapp.component.ts) above.